 The best writing advice Helen Humphreys ever received applies equally to life, she says.
 “Simply pay attention to where you are—emotionally and physically—and work from there.”

-Born in Kingston-on-Thames, England, Helen has lived in Kingston for 18 years, and has a riverside country property near Bellrock.
+Born in Kingston-on-Thames, England, Helen has lives in Kingston, Ontario, and has a riverside country property near Bellrock.

 Helen is supported by Author Patrons Queens’ University Archives, Justin Connidis, and Julia McArthur

 2020: 2.
 An Evening with Helen Humphreys, 20.
 Writing the Natural World

 2018: Writing Point of View, Women’s Work: Fiction

 2017: 13.
 Observations on Nature: Memoir, 22.
 Poetry Reading and Art Show Launch

 2016: 24.
 The Garden and the River: Meditations on Landscape